About

 Founding Members

-Catherine Maclean, George Mason University @JCMecon
+Catherine Maclean, George Mason University

-Mike Pesko, University of Missouri @mikepesko
+Mike Pesko, University of Missouri

-Ce Shang, Ohio State University @Ce_Shang_HE
+Ce Shang, Ohio State University

-Justin White, University of California-San Francisco @justinswhite
+Justin White, Boston University

 *: Each executive board member is committed to carrying out a strong research program free of tobacco industry influence.
 To this end, executive board members agree to accept no funding (including payment or reimbursement) or formal participation (e.g., board membership) with the tobacco industry, foundations they support, or individuals or entities that currently consult for the tobacco industry.
 We define the tobacco industry as any company that manufactures commercial tobacco products or is owned in part or in whole by a commercial tobacco manufacturer.
-We also agree to list all current and historical funding related to tobacco below.
+We also agree to list all current and historical funding over the prior 10 years related to tobacco below.
 Any legally required payments from the tobacco industry (e.g., court depositions) will be disclosed below and donated to an anti-tobacco cause.

-• Darden: Johns Hopkins University
+• Darden: None

 • Shang: American Heart Association, Bloomberg Philanthropies, Canadian Institutes for Health Research, Food and Drug Administration, National Institutes of Health, Presbyterian Health Foundation, Tobacco Settlement Endowment Trust, World Heart Federation